bhikkhu-manual/bhikkhu-manual/manuscript/markdown/vinaya/offences.md

 ### Nissaggiya Pācittiya 28 ('urgent')<a id="np-28"></a>

-'Idaṃ me bhante acceka-cīvaraṃ cīvara-kālasamayaṃ atikkāmitaṃ nissaggiyaṃ.
+'Idaṁ me bhante acceka-cīvaraṁ cīvara-kālasamayaṁ atikkāmitaṁ nissaggiyaṁ.
-Imāhaṃ āyasmato nissajjāmi.'
+Imāhaṁ āyasmato nissajjāmi.'

 '*This robe-offered-in-urgency, ven. sir, has passed beyond the robe-season, is to be forfeited by me: I forfeit it to you.*'